nataliepopescu/verifopt/PATTERNS.md

 </details>

-maybe?
+yes.

-- vtable access is prefaced by two phi nodes, one for the vtable ptr, and one for the concrete animal struct ptr
+vtable call is prefaced by phi nodes as in example (6).

-- in each of `dyn_dp_1` and `dyn_dp_2`, the phi nodes only choose between the relevant subset of Animal type vtables/objects
+in each of `dyn_dp_1` and `dyn_dp_2`, the phi nodes only choose between the relevant subset of Animal vtable/data ptrs.

 ### 8: 7 + make constructors less interesting again